Summit: Mont Blanc 4810m is the highest summit in

 in the training before, this really isn't

-the mountain for you.
+the mountain for you!
 We are doers, not dreamers.

 ability to move quickly and efficiently over

-broken mountain terrain is essential.
+broken mountain terrain, is essential.
 You

-ropework and skills during the week.
+ropework skills during the week.

 Effort: Due to the altitude and the length of the